Message from the Founder

 Philosophies Common to Both

 Technology offers wonderful tools to be used by the students in expressing ideas, creations, and thoughts.
 Computers are utilized at all levels at LAAS.
 Elementary students are taught typing and drag-n-drop programming.
 They are taught to use Google Docs and Slides as well as Microsoft Word and Power Point Presentations.
 Sixth through twelfth grade students are required to have a laptop at school for use in their core classes.
 No classes are online; instead the teachers utilize the computer as a tool.
 The computer use extends to production of a news show in our television studio, CAD and animation programs, and photography programs and video editing and rendering programs.
 The secondary building is equipped with a “maker space,” a manufacturing area for student creation.
-Tools available in this space range from Arduino boards to a drill press.
+Tools available in this space range from a CNC router to a drill press.